To achieve blanketweed control you need to understand it.

 - Add the right quantity of submerged oxygenating plant growth to use up the ponds nutrients.
 One third of the volume of your pond water should contain healthy, submerged oxygenating plants.

-- Cover half to two thirds of the pond surface area with floating leaved plants (either waterlilies, rafting plants or floating plants) to give shade across the surface to keep the water cool.
+- Cover half to two thirds of the pond surface area with floating leaved plants (either waterlilies, rafting plants or floating plants).
+Give shade across the surface to keep the water cool.